missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ![3 Material Design text fields with their labels indicated as "label", and other text indicated as "not label".](./assets/stop-using-material-design-text-fields/material-design-fields-label-position-shade.png)

-There are many reasons why the label is inconsistent, and doesn't meet users' expectations.
+There are many ways in which the label is inconsistent, and doesn't meet users' expectations.

 The label can look like a value, placeholder, or (tiny) label, and it can be centered in the field or floated to its top left corner.
 It's hard to know exactly where to look for the field's actual label.